 The famous Gorge of Samaria in Chania, Crete Greece: The Gorge of Samaria lies on the southern side of Chania prefecture and is a wonderful place for hikers.
 Visitors from all over the world attempt trekking at this gorge.
-In 1962, Samaria Gorge was declared a National Park for the survival of the endangered species kri kri, the rare Cretan wild goat that lives only in Samaria.
+In 1962, Samaria Gorge had been declared a National Park for the survival of the endangered species kri-kri, the rare Cretan wild goat that lives only in Samaria.
 Apart from the kri-kri, many other endemic and rare species of flora and fauna live in this gorge.

 A small village used to be there, Samaria village, but it was abandoned by all its inhabitants in 1962, to make the gorge a national park.
 The village and the gorge were named after the church of Santa Maria that is found inside the gorge.

 The length of this gorge is 16 km and it is said to be the longest gorge in Europe.
 It has been created by a river that runs between the enormous White Mountains and Mount Volakias.
 The gorge begins below the northern side of Omalos Plateau and ends in the shores of the Lybian Sea, at the village of Agia Roumeli.

 The actual distance of this long trek in the park itself is 13 km, but from the exit point of the park, one has to walk another 3 km to reach the village of Agia Roumeli, from where one can get transportation services, thus making it a total of 16 km long trek.
 The breadth of the gorge differs from 150 m to 3.5 m.
 At the highest points, these looming mountain walls reach a height of 500 m above sea level.
 The time taken to complete the trek differs from 4 to 7 hrs, depending on the capacity of every trekker.